karlbennett/spring-rest-example/README.md

 A very simple webapp that can be used to quickly try out code within a JEE web container.

-The webapp can be run with the following command:
+The webapp can be run with the following command (Note: "`tomcat7`" this is required for async support):

-    mvn tomcat:run
+    mvn tomcat7:run

 This will start the server which can be accessed at [http://localhost:8080/scratch-webapp/scratch/](http://localhost:8080/scratch-webapp/scratch/ "scratch-webapp")